 For those who choose to drive, there are parking lots in both Short Hills and Millburn train stations where local residents can purchase parking passes.
 Below is the breakdown in pricing for parking passes:

 A parking pass allows you to park at either parking lot, Millburn or Short Hills.
-However, the Millburn parking lot used to have valet service, but after building a new parking lot, they discontinued that service.
+The Millburn parking lot used to have valet service, but after building a new parking lot, they discontinued that service.
 That said, there is ample parking for residents, which makes residents’ commutes more stress free!

 Buses (30 Minutes to NYC)

 If you’d rather ride the bus to NYC, Millburn offers that too!
 Through NJTransit, buses depart every morning from Millburn and arrive in NYC.
 The bus leaves every two hours from Millburn for NYC.